ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>BiosSettings specifies the BIOS settings for the selected serverRef or serverSelector.</p>
+<p>BIOSSettings specifies the BIOS settings for the selected serverRef or serverSelector.</p>
 </td>
 </tr>
 <tr>